jimmykobe1171/circline/README.md

 Tester: Qing Lan
 ## Current Target
-- Build the Travis CI
+- Build the Travis CI (done in 24-Oct)
 - Build the Ocaml Compiler
+- BUild the make file and test the program

 ## Recent Update 2016-10-22
 Figure out the major obstacle on the Scanner Part.
 User can run the test module by doing the follows: